CateleyaB/Sudoku-Solver/README.md

 3. Input the name of the input file with the puzzle you wish to solve.
 ## Version History

-* 0.1 (May 3 2021)
+* V1 (May 3 2021)
    * First working version; can solve most puzzles by using both naked and hidden singles.
+   * Based off the YouTube tutorial below.
+* V2 (Oct.
+22 2021)
+   * Added recursive guessing algorithm (referred to as brute force in the code); can no solve all puzzles.
+   * Coded this on my own.

 ## Acknowledgments
 Based on the following YouTube tutorial (with notable changes to streamline the code):